Skip to content

 3. API Data Aggregation

-Aggregate data from multiple API endpoints with parallel processing:
+Aggregate data from multiple API endpoints:

 const apiAggregationFlow: Flow = {